May 15th-May 19th

 16th March - 21st April, 2019

-Mount Stuart Trust is delighted to announce a solo exhibition by Whitney McVeigh this spring as part of its expanded Contemporary Visual Arts Programme.
+Mount Stuart Trust is delighted to announce a solo exhibition by Whitney McVeigh this spring as part of its expanded Contemporary Visual Arts Programme featuring new work.

-Whitney McVeigh reaches into the Bute Archive, traditionally the realm of a patriarchal narrative, and focuses on intimate traces of the history of women in the house, in particular Gwendolen Crichton Stuart, 3rd Marchioness of Bute (1854-1932) and Augusta Crichton Stuart DBE, 4th Marchioness of Bute (1880-1947).
-The exhibition is an opportunity to bring the archive into the public space, an encounter that alludes to layers of time and celebrates our universality.
+Whitney McVeigh reaches into the Bute Archive, traditionally the realm of a patriarchal narrative, and focuses on intimate traces of the history of women in the house.

-Join Mount Stuart and Whitney McVeigh in conversation with Charlotte Rostek, Head of Collections at Mount Stuart, and Susanne Calice, Psychoanalyst and Member of the British Psychoanalytical Society, about Whitney's exhibition What is Worthwhile Doing in this Worldat Mount Stuart on Saturday 16 march at 3.30pm.
+Join Mount Stuart and Whitney McVeigh in conversation with Charlotte Rostek, Head of Collections at Mount Stuart, and Susanne Calice, Psychoanalyst and Member of the British Psychoanalytical Society, about the archive and exhibition at Mount Stuart on Saturday 16 march at 3.30pm.

 April 18, 2018 - September 3, 2018